 Carefully, very carefully, I slipped her onto a spoon.
 Ah yes because a snail is not a slug in a shell.
 A snail without a shell or even a punctured shell will die.
 Shells are astoundingly light and delicate.

-In Federico Garcia Lorca’s marvelous and awfully existential The Dialogue of Two Snails, the snail is an adventurous soul, driven by a simple, authentic need: 1
+In Federico Garcia Lorca’s marvelous and awfully existential poem the snail is an adventurous soul, driven by a simple, authentic need:

 And the snail, the peaceful